 You may be looking to raise funds.
-You may be facing financial difficulties or be ready to invest in an opportunity that you have not been able to raise money for.
+You may be facing financial difficulties.
+Or you may be ready to invest in an opportunity that you have not been able to raise money for.
 You may be looking at debt consolidation options.
 You may have questions that need answers, or just be desperately looking for a solution.
-We offer no guarantee that we can help but we will help you to find answers to your questions, and to discover if a loan against your pension is suitable for your personal financial situation.
+We offer no guarantee that we can help, but we can help you to find answers to your questions, and to discover if a loan against your pension is suitable for your personal financial situation.

 Please note : if you are in any doubt about pension loans or any other methods of raising cash from your pension, we urge you to talk to a qualified Independent Financial Adviser.